IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 Given that the system inertia depends on the area, assigning an area as a country can be sensible.
 The system inertia can impose a minimum synchronous power and, consequently, force the commitment of at least some rotating units.
 Each generating unit can contribute to the system inertia.
 The system inertia is the sum of the inertia of all the committed units in the area.

-Internally, all the values below 1e-5 times the maximum system electricity demand of each area will be converted to 0 by the model.
+Internally, all the values below 1e-5 times the maximum system electricity demand of each area will be converted into 0 by the model.

 ## Upward and downward operating reserves